IgorSalevan/yii2-rtsphinxbehavior/readme.md

 ### Resume

-In mentioned above example I placed `RtSphinxBehavior.php` in the directory `modules/blog/components`, so this structure describes the situation when we use behavior only for one module, named `blog`.
+In the mentioned above example the `RtSphinxBehavior.php` was placed under `modules\blog\components` namespace.
+Such structure describes the situation when the behavior is used only for one module.
+Here it is the `blogModule`.